Working Towards a Zambia Where Donkeys are Free from Suffering

 Lucky is slowly recovering from her ordeal

-Twapenga - the donkey rescued last month - was returned to her legal owner after being worked too young by the owner’s son in law.
-The owner and son in law received a stern warning against working animals too young and the owner will be held responsible in the event that any one of his animals is abused in the near future - either by himself or by a second party working his donkeys.
+Twapenga - a donkey rescued last month - was returned to her legal owner after being worked too young by the owner’s son in law.
+Both the owner and son in law received a stern warning against working animals too young and the owner will be held responsible if any of his animals is abused in future - either by himself or by a second party working his donkeys.

 Twapenga

-Last month, ZWDP were privileged to be represented at the Africa Animal Welfare Conference.
-Their program manager attended virtually and presented on holistic approaches to ensuring the welfare of working animals.
-The conference provided some great ideas on improving working animal welfare in Zambia, which the team are keen to explore and implement further.
-For example, following the recent road traffic accidents involving donkeys, providing reflective collars for donkeys residing in areas close to highways could help prevent these accidents.
+ZWDP were recently privileged enough to be represented at the Africa Animal Welfare Conference.
+Their program manager gave a presentation on holistic approaches to working animal welfare.
+The conference provided some great ideas on improving working animal welfare in Zambia, which ZWDP are keen to explore further.
+For example, in light of the recent tragic road accidents, providing reflective collars for donkeys living close to highways could help to prevent such accidents in future.

-It is only due to your kind donations that ZWDP can continue assisting and rescuing donkeys in desperate need, and improve the overall welfare of working donkeys in Zambia.
+It is only due to your compassionate donations that ZWDP can continue assisting and rescuing donkeys in desperate need, and work towards improving the overall welfare of donkeys in Zambia.
+Thank you so much for your kindness and heartfelt support.

 Next